 As the function continues to develop, we’re seeing an increasing amount of HR leaders become CEOs or move into high-level operational roles.

-For further support in your career development, join the People Managing People Community, a supportive community of HR and business leaders passionate about building organizations of the future.
+For further support in your career development, join the People Managing People Community, a supportive community of HR and business leaders passionate about sharing knowledge to help you make greater impact in your org.